-- 1. That Council adopts one of the options for the overall political balance of the committees as set out at Appendix 1. - 2.
-That it be noted the overall political balance of Council appointed working parties remains the same (as set out in Appendix 2). - 3.
-That it be noted that the political balance of the Adult Social Care & Health and Children & Young People's Overview and Scrutiny Sub-Boards of the Overview and Scrutiny Board, and the Harbour Appointments Sub-Committee of the Harbour Committee remain unchanged.
+- 3.1.
+That the overall political balance of the committees as set out at Appendix 1 be approved. - 3.2.
+That it be noted that the political balance of Council appointed Working Parties, the Adult Social Care and Health and Children and Young People's Overview and Scrutiny Sub-Boards of the Overview and Scrutiny Board and the Harbour Appointments Sub-Committee of the Harbour Committee remain unchanged.

-Appendices
+4. Appendices